SWEG-2016EC-Batch/Quantum-leap/ETS1503_Yonas_Zegeye/SALARY_CALCULATOR.md

           If the input is invalid, read the inputs again again until counter =2.
           - calculate the bonus payment as  bonusPayment = bonusRatePerHour * baseSalary\
           - calcualate the gross salary as grossSalary = baseSalary + bonuspayment \
-          - calculate paymentDeductions and  net salary as paymentDeductions = 0.05 * 0.15 * baseSalary and netSalary = grossSalary - paymentDeductions\
+          - calculate paymentDeductions and  net salary as paymentDeductions = 0.05 * baseSalary + grossSalary * 0.15 and netSalary = grossSalary - paymentDeductions\
           - print grossSalary, bonusPayment and netSalary
           - Read choice\
           - check if choice is 1 or 0 or invalid input\